desmondvidic/Supervised-Machine-Learning-Coursera/README.md

 # Supervised-Machine-Learning-Coursera
-These are the ipynb files of the course I attended through Coursera
+These are the .ipynb files of the course I attended through Coursera